SystemsApproach/sdn/arch.rst

 ---------------------------

 Because we use ONOS as the Network OS, we are limited to ONOS-hosted SDN Control Applications.
-For illustrative purposes, we use Trellis as that Control App.
-Trellis implements a *leaf-spine* fabric on a network of programmable switches.
-This means Trellis dictates a particular network topology: a leaf-spine topology common to datacenter clusters.
+For illustrative purposes, we use SD-Fabric as that Control App.
+SD-Fabric implements a *leaf-spine* fabric on a network of programmable switches.
+This means SD-Fabric dictates a particular network topology: a leaf-spine topology common to datacenter clusters.
 As outlined in Section 2.3, this topology includes a set of leaf switches, each of which serves as a Top-of-Rack switch (i.e., it connects all the servers in a single rack), where the leaf switches are, in turn, interconnected by a set of spine switches.

-At a high level, Trellis plays three roles.
+At a high level, SD-Fabric plays three roles.
 First, it provides a switching fabric that interconnects servers—and the VMs running on those servers—in a multi-rack cluster.
 Second, it connects the cluster as a whole upstream to peer networks, including the Internet, using BGP (i.e., it behaves much like a router).
 Third, it connects the cluster as a whole to downstream access networks (i.e., it terminates access network technologies like PON and LTE/5G).
-In other words, instead of thinking about Trellis as a conventional leaf-spine fabric that’s locked away in some datacenter, Trellis is best viewed an interconnect running at the network edge, helping to bridge access-specific edge clouds to IP-based datacenter clouds.
+In other words, instead of thinking about SD-Fabric as a conventional leaf-spine fabric that’s locked away in some datacenter, SD-Fabric is best viewed an interconnect running at the network edge, helping to bridge access-specific edge clouds to IP-based datacenter clouds.

-In terms of implementation, Trellis actually corresponds to a suite of Control Apps running on ONOS, as opposed to a single app.
+In terms of implementation, SD-Fabric actually corresponds to a suite of Control Apps running on ONOS, as opposed to a single app.
 This suite supports several control plane features, including: